KarlTDebiec/Scinoephile/README.rst

 |build| |coverage| |docs| |license|

-.. github_end
+.. github_header_end

 Introduction
 ------------

 Python package for working with Chinese/English bilingual subtitles.
-Mainly useful for combining separate Chinese and English subtitle files into single synchronized bilingual subtitles.
+Useful for converting image-based Chinese subtitles into text using OCR, and for combining separate Chinese and English subtitles into synchronized bilingual subtitles.
 May optionally add romanization below Chinese subtitles using Mandarin Hanyu Pinyin or the Yale romanization of Cantonese.
-Optical Character Recognition functions are currently under development to allow the conversion of image-based subtitles to text format.

 Dependencies
 ------------